Remind yourself where beauty comes from

 Find something you love about yourself physically

 Whilst looks aren’t everything, it is important for you to find at least one thing you love about your appearance.
 It can be anything from your hair to your lips, looking at this one place with a bit of love is all you need for a bit of confidence.
+If you love your eyes, for example, find ways to draw attention to them.
+Find eye makeup that suits your complexion and accentuates your features to increase focus on them.
+You can also check this out if you wear glasses – laser eye surgery can remove the need for glasses altogether, helping to make your eyes the centre of attention.
 It’s nice to feel nice.

 Own your flaws

 You might not love everything about yourself at the minute, but self-love doesn’t happen overnight.
 It takes a lot of hard work and constant attention to reign in the destructive thoughts that sometimes dominate your mind.
 Remember that self-love is a journey, and by deciding to even begin is a step in the right direction.
 Work to love the parts of yourself that you have been taught to hate, accept that you can’t change some things and wear those ‘flaws’ with pride!

 You are worth investing in!
 Whether it is investing time into something you love doing or treating yourself to some designer plus size clothing, you deserve any minute or penny you spend on yourself.
 It’s important to do things for yourself when life becomes overwhelming and it can be a massive boost to your confidence.

 Stop comparing yourself to others